vasanthan2507/PlagiarismAnalyzer/README.md

 This project is licensed under the **MIT License** – see the LICENSE file for details.

----

-## 🖼️ Preview

-*Add screenshots or demo GIFs of your web interface here to make the README more attractive.*

----

 ⭐ **If you like this project, give it a star on GitHub!**